fkie-cad/Sandroid_Dexray-Intercept/README.md

 ## Requirements

-By just invoking the following command in this directory the `setup.py` should be used to install `ammm` as a local python package to your system:
+By just invoking the following command in this directory the `setup.py` should be used to install `dexray-intercept` as a local python package to your system:
 ```bash
 python3 -m pip install .
 ```